 Well, there aren’t any choices.
 Hot coffee is served in small cups, and iced coffees are served in the same sized cup unless you buy coffee from 7-11, Lotus’s, Amazon Cafe, or Starbucks.

 Now you should feel confident ordering your morning coffee or any time of day.
-Thai drinks it all day long!
+Thai people drink it all day long!
+And you should also try ordering coffee in Thai and learn more about Thai as you go along your language-learning journey.

 Quite a few Thai words, like the words related to coffee, are very similar to their English counterparts.
 It can make learning Thai easy!
 If you’d like to know more and feel less overwhelmed about communicating on your visit to Thailand, why not try a language app?
 We have the perfect option for you.